Turbulent processes and mean-field dynamo: Alternative large-scale dynamo effects

 \subsection{Dynamos from pumping and memory effects}

 Pumping effects alone cannot usually lead to interesting dynamo effects, unless there is also a memory effect.
 This effect means that the mean electromotive force depends not just on the instantaneous mean magnetic field at that time, but also on the mean magnetic field at earlier times.
 It is therefore described as a convolution between a pumping kernel and the mean magnetic field.
-This can lead to dynamo action, as has been demonstrated by \cite{Rhei+14} for the case of one of four flow fields studied by \cite{Rob72}.
+This can lead to dynamo action, as has been demonstrated by \cite{Rhei+14} for the case of two of the four flow fields studied by \cite{Rob72}.
+These are flows~II and III with $\UU_{\rm II}(x,y)$ and $\UU_{\rm III}(x,y)$, respectively, and are given by

+where $K$ is the wavenumber of the flow.
+Both flows have zero kinetic helicity and no $\alpha$ effect, but flow~II is also pointwise nonhelical.
+A supercritical three-dimensional magnetic field with growth rate $\gamma$ and wavenumber $k$ in the $z$ direction of the form $\BB=\bb_0(x,y)\,e^{\gamma t+\ii kz}$ is possible when $\Rm\equiv u_0/\eta K>4.58$ and 2.9 for flows~II and III, respectively; see \cite{Rhei+14}.
+Here, $\bb_0(x,y)$ is the eigenfunction.

-The example of Roberts flow~III may be peculiar, because there is so far no other known example of a flow where pumping produces a memory effect that is strong enough to lead to dynamo action.
-This is mostly because the computational tools for determining the memory effect are not broadly used by the community.
-Indeed, it was only with the development of the test-field method \citep{schrinner+05, schrinner+07} that the importance of the memory effect was noticed \citep{HBO9} and applied to pumping.
+For both flows, there are $xy$-averaged mean fields $\meanB_x(z,t)$ and $\meanB_y(z,t)$, with waves traveling in opposite directions for flow~II and in the same direction for flow~III; see Figures~6 and 8 of \cite{Rhei+14}, respectively.
+These dynamos appear to be atypical, because there is so far no other known example of a flow where pumping produces a memory effect that is strong enough to lead to dynamo action.
+This may well be due to the absence (until recently) of computational tools for determining the memory effect.
+Indeed, it was only with the development of the TFM \citep{schrinner+05, schrinner+07} that the importance of the memory effect was noticed \citep{HB09} and applied to pumping.